Solar power in Poland

 Solar energy in Poland is a rapidly growing sector of the country's renewable energy industry, driven by falling technology costs, government incentives, and increasing public interest in sustainable energy.
 Solar power is key to the Polish government's plan to produce 75% of electricity from carbon-free sources (renewables and nuclear) by 2040.
+As of May 31, 2026, Poland had a total of 26,871 MW in solar power grid-connected capacity.